certtools/intelmq/docs/User-Guide.md

 #### Botnet Concept

 The botnet represents all currently configured bots which are explicitly enabled.
 To get an overview which bots are running, use `intelmqctl status` or use IntelMQ Manager.
 Set `"enabled": true` in the runtime configuration to add a bot to botnet.
-By default, bots will be configured as `"enabled": false` therefore, does not belong to the botnet due protection reasons.
+By default, bots will be configured as `"enabled": false` therefore, such a bot does not belong to the botnet (by default).
 See [Bots](Bots.md) for more details on configuration.

-Disabled bots can still be started explicitly using `intelmqctl start <bot_id>`, but will keep marked as disabled if stopped.
+Disabled bots can still be started explicitly using `intelmqctl start <bot_id>`, but will remain in the state `disabled` if stopped (and not be implicitly enabled by the `start` command).
 They are not started by `intelmqctl start` in analogy to the behavior of widely used initialization systems.

 #### Scheduled Run Mode

-In many cases it is useful to schedule a bot, for example, to collect information from a website every day at midnight.
+In many cases it is useful to schedule a bot at a specific time (for example via cron(1)), for example to collect information from a website every day at midnight.
 To do this, set `run_mode` to `scheduled` in the `runtime.conf` for the bot.
 Check the following example:

 ```json
 "blocklistde-apache-collector": {